hafdon/translation-an-corpan/target/chapter_01.md

 — Alright, said Aodh O'Táilliúir.
 After she had gone out of sight, to the next section in the museum, he turned to his friend and he pushed his glasses up on his nose. — Don't they look great?
 And that screaming ... yuck!
 What's the story with them, do you think?

 Paul drew his fingers through his long dark curly hair while he read the plaque that was in front of the diorama. — This is it, he said.
-He read the writing that was on the plaque aloud. — Despite the progress that was made from a technological and scientific side, some barbaric habits were being practiced in the Manataya kingdom until the end of their civilization. it was common for them to sacrifice young boys, for example.
+He read the writing that was on the plaque aloud. — Despite the progress that was made from a technological and scientific side, some barbaric habits were being practiced in the Manataya kingdom until the end of their civilization.
+It was common for them to sacrifice young boys, for example.
 The Manataya believed that young people's blood appeased the anger of the gods.

 — Ah! said Aodh again while he put stress on himsef.  — That is one way to make sure that I wouldn't watch the soccer match on Saturday night.
 I would be incredibly angry if I missed a Man.
 U. game.
 U.